 As depicted in Figure 2b, ascorbic acid content initially exhibited a slight increase across all treatments, followed by a significant decline after 40 d of storage.
-By the conclusion of the storage period, fruits treated with xanthan gum combined with SP retained significantly higher levels of ascorbic acid compared to the control and other highest ascorbic treatments.
-The acid concentration was recorded in fruits treated with 0.2% xanthan gum + 1% SP (127.5 mg 100 g-1

-FW), whereas the control group exhibited the lowest concentration (101 mg 100 g-1 FW).
+By the conclusion of the storage period, fruits treated with xanthan gum combined with SP retained significantly higher levels of ascorbic acid compared to the control and other treatments.
+The highest ascorbic acid concentration was recorded in fruits treated with 0.2% xanthan gum + 1% SP (127.5 mg 100 g-1 FW), whereas the control group exhibited the lowest concentration (101 mg 100 $g^{-1}$ FW).